Code-Institute-Submissions/RobinGunarathna-Simple-Python-game_JuneResub/README.md

 ![image](https://user-images.githubusercontent.com/95103308/176815438-2c9c3a71-6be9-41c0-9f91-aab804bc8a70.png)

-I tried "\" like it sais in the feedback from the assessor but when i did that i got another error.
+I tried "\"(backslash) like it sais in the feedback from the assessor but when i did that i got another error.
 I have googled it and tried to fix this in other ways but when i did that there was allways another problem that accurd.
 Same for the linter errors if I changed anything the code broke in some way.
 Really hope I still pass done everything I can think off.